DECODEproject/whitepaper/conclusion.md

 The DECODE project is specifically target to applying the latest innovations in technology to the good of citizens and furthering a socially beneficial agenda as opposed to the centralisation and exploitation of individuals through their data that is rife in the modern world.

-Future versions of this whitepaper will be published on the DECODE [website](https://decodeproject.eu/) and notifications via twitter [@decodeproject](https://twitter.com/decodeproject).
+Future versions of this whitepaper will be published on the DECODE [website](https://decodeproject.eu/) and notifications via twitter [decodeproject] (https://twitter.com/decodeproject).